Massachusetts Oversize and Overweight Permits

 Massachusetts DOT travel time and restrictions for oversize and overweight shipments:

 Daylight hours are defined as from sunrise to sunset.
 You are permitted to travel Monday morning from 12’01 am until 12 noon on Saturday morning during the daylight hours.
-This includes shipments that are between the width of 12′ and 14′, over 80′ in length (but not over 115′), and over 14′ in height with the exception of 3:30 PM until 7 PM due to traffic density on Mondays thru Fridays.
-For shipments that are in excess of 14′ wide and over 115′ in length are permitted to travel only between the hours of 9:30 AM until 3:30 PM and may travel only on the days of Tuesday, Wednesday and Thursday.
-Additional restrictions may apply depending on your routing so be sure to refer to the documentation on your physical permit before commencing movement.
-You may not travel on any of these holidays: New Year’s Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, and Christmas day.
+That includes shipments between the width of 12′ and 14′, over 80′ in length (but not over 115′), and over 14′ in height except from 3:30 PM until 7 PM due to traffic density on Mondays through Fridays.
+Shipments over 14′ wide and over 115′ in length are permitted to travel only between 9:30 AM and 3:30 PM and may travel only on Tuesday, Wednesday and Thursday.
+Additional restrictions may apply depending on your routing, so be sure to refer to the documentation on your physical permit before commencing movement.
+You may not travel on any of these holidays: